pumm1/media/README.md

   "type": "movie"
 }
 ```

-Once the software scans the `medias` folder, it updates a given title's `meta.json` with `"added": true` to keep track what's been added and what has not.
+Once the software scans the `directories` folder(s), it updates a given title's `meta.json`
+with `"added": true` to keep track what's been added and what has not.
+When `meta.json` is not found, the software includes a template of `meta.json`
+with slightly different file name just not to include the items with possibly wrong data to the DB.
+Once the file is modified accordingly and renamed to `meta.json`, it'll get detected by the software.

 Series have a similar structure to the movies, but they should also have each season in their own folders.
 So the series structure should be as follows:
 ```
-//under /medias
+//under each source dir
+//episode names don't really matter
 ...
 ── Series
 │   ├── some series